 How Pecan parses CSV files

-CSV files, unlike Parquet and Delta files, do not store column data types.
+Unlike Parquet and Delta files, CSV files do not store column data types.
 Therefore, when a CSV file is uploaded, Pecan attempts to infer the most suitable data type for certain columns based on their values.

 Pecan follows Apache Spark’s default Date and Timestamp types: